-The wonderful thing is that much of these problems can be reversible.
+The wonderful thing is that many of these problems can be reversible.
 That is why I bother.

 #3 Nitric Oxide!
 You might have seen supplements in the health food store encouraging the benefit of this molecule.
 And, Yes it is readily available in the air, which our nose is designed to trap and absorb!
 Woohoo!

 “One of the many benefits (of nose breathing) is that the sinuses release a huge boost of nitric oxide, a molecule that plays an essential role in increasing circulation, and delivering oxygen to the cells.
 Immune function, weight, circulation, mood, and sexual function can all be heavily influenced by the amount of nitric oxide in the body.”
 James Nestor, Breath: The New Science of a Lost Art.
 Read my review here.